score-json/json/TSF/trustable/statements/JLS-17.md

 normative: true
 ---

-A github workflow calculates the fraction of expectations covered by tests of the implementation of nlohmann/json by score (TODO).
+A github workflow calculates the fraction of expectations covered by tests in score-json (TODO).